pvoelker/JBQQuizMe/README.md

 dotnet publish -f net6.0-maccatalyst -c Release /p:CreatePackage=true

+### iOS

+- This needs to be run on a MacOS system
+- 'Archive on Build' is set in the project file
+- In the JBQQuizMeApp project file, make sure that '<CodesignKey>' is set to the distribution certificate in Keychain Access on the Mac build host
+- In the JBQQuizMeApp project file, make sure that '<CodesignProvision>' is set to the name of the codesign provision in the Apple Developer portal

+dotnet publish -f net6.0-ios -c Release /p:CreatePackage=true

 ## Credits

 - Pastor Michelle Redmon from Faith Chapel of Overland Park for transcribing the questions